hsinlin/CodeFights-Solutions-JS/README.md

 # CodeFights-Solutions-JS
-Solutions to various problems in JS, on CodeFights.
+Solutions to various problems in JS, on [CodeFights](https://codefights.com/).

 ## Contributing
 Put solution in appropiate folder / file, make a new folder for each new section on CodeFights.
+Solutions should be in JavaScript only.

-The section the folders should be:
+The section folders should be:

 - **Arcade**
   - Intro